 Any healthcare worker who believes they have been exposed to or develops Covid-19 symptoms should let their supervisor know immediately.

 If you are a healthcare worker, you have a right to be concerned about Covid-19.
 You put your health on the line every day to care for others.
 At the Law Offices of Kropach & Kropach, our knowledgeable and experienced team believes that every healthcare worker should receive compensation for injuries or illnesses that happen due to their work activities.
 With Covid-19 moving rapidly through the country, we are watching to see how workers compensation insurers and employers treat employees who contract the virus.
-Our Los Angeles workers compensation lawyers are here to help.
-You can contact us for a free consultation by clicking here or calling us at 818-600-4714.
+Our Los Angeles workers compensation attorneys are here to help.
+You can contact us for a free consultation by clicking here or calling us at 818-609-7005.